camunda/camunda-docs/docs/components/modeler/bpmn/bpmn-primer.md

 ![payload](./assets/sub-process.gif)

-When the event is triggered, the sub process is interrupted regardless which of its elements is currently active.
+When the event is triggered, the subprocess is interrupted, regardless which of its elements is currently active.

-See the [Subprocesses](subprocesses.md) section on which types of subprocesses are currently supported and how to use them.
+See the [subprocesses](subprocesses.md) section on which types of subprocesses are currently supported and how to use them.

 ## Additional resources